History of the Jews in Transnistria: Bukovinian, Bessarabian and Dorohoi Jews Deported to Transnistria between the Dniester and Bug Rivers (1941-1944)

 There were significant differences in the survival rates in Transnistria depending on the place of origin in Bukovina.
-About 60% of the Jewish deportees to Transnistria from the city of Chernivtsi died there.
-All the Jews deported from Chernivtsi in 1941 and 1942 were deported by train; half of the 1941 transports and all the 1942 ones went to Otaci (Atachi at that time), typically middle class people, many of whom were able to take lei and valuables into Transnistria (just like the southern Bukovinian Jews), directly on the border with Transnistria, from where they crossed the border into Transnistria, and were not beaten and forced to buy food at high prices in a transit camp.
+About 60% of the Jewish deportees to Transnistria from the city of Chernivtsi died there according to the Jewish Virtual Library.
+According to Gali Mir-Tibon, most of the Jews deported from the city of Chernivtsi, as well as northern Bukovina in general, to Transnistria did not survive.
+All the Jews deported from Chernivtsi in 1941 and 1942 were deported by train; half of the 1941 transports and all the 1942 ones went to Otaci (Atachi at that time), typically middle-class people, many of whom were able to take lei and valuables into Transnistria (just like the southern Bukovinian Jews), directly on the border with Transnistria, from where they crossed the border into Transnistria, and were not beaten and forced to buy food at high prices in a transit camp.
 The other half, mostly working class individuals, were sent to the Marculesti transit camp, where most gave up much of their jewelry and precious metals in exchange for food, and were often beaten and plundered by Romanian gendarmes, and from where they walked to nearby Atachi to be sent across the river to Transnistria.
 According to the Yad Vashem database, 19,424 Jews who had lived in Chernivtsi before the war whose names are listed died in the Holocaust.
 In southern Bukovina, the area that was not annexed by the Soviet Union (but excluding Dorohoi County), there were 18,140 Jews according to the April 6, 1941 general population census; on May 20, 1942, on the day of the census of the Jews, after the deportations to Transnistria, there were 179 Jews.
 According to a Romanian government report of November 20, 1943, more than 12,000 of them had survived; in addition to those, there were some southern Bukovinian orphans, who were treated as a part of a different category.
 If one includes the Jewish orphans from southern Bukovina, according to a study, 70% of the southern Bukovinian Jews survived the deportation to Transnistria.
 According to another study, over 70% of the Jews of southern Bukovina deported to Transnistria survived.